 - Travel itinerary doesn’t really apply here, all you have to do is listen to your heart, go wherever you want and chill there for as much as you like.

 - Must go easy treks are Karthik Swamy, Dhalotu and Manimahesh.
 Its okay to fall behind the group in them.

 - Acclimatization is necessary if you’re visiting directly from hot regions.
 Chill for a day in Bharmour and take a bath in Bharmani Mata trek, before jumping in the glacial waters beyond.

 - Don’t go trekking if you’re not feeling well or can’t walk, find a place to rest and be healthy first.
 Hospitals are far away, so health should be your priority.

 - Local guidance is the key.
 Stick to their advice, ask from as many people you can.
 They are generally too encouraging, 1 hour trek for them just might be 2 hours for you, so act accordingly.

 - Make sure that you have an extra memory card or enough space in your phone.
 Deleting photos and videos almost hurts you.

-- If the place seems impossible, inaccessible or in dense forests, specially on the Kugti-Hadsar road, don’t become a commando.
+- If the place seems impossible, inaccessible or in dense forests, especially on the Kugti-Hadsar road, don’t become a commando.

-- Travel light as possible, carry the best options, preparing for a cold and wet place.
+- Travel as lightly as possible, carry the best options and prepare for a cold and wet place.